 - Preheat the oven to 325 degrees.

-- In a saucepan, heat the oil and the syrup.
+- In a saucepan, heat the butter (or oil) and the syrup.

 - Boil the two ingredients for a solid minute.

-- Place the popcorn on a parchment-lined baking sheet, and bake it in the oven for 10 minutes.
+- Place the popcorn on a parchment-lined baking sheet, and bake for 10-12 minutes until golden.

-Remove the pan, cool (this is when it really crisps up, so don't skip this step!), and enjoy!
+- Remove the pan and allow the caramel corn to cool (this is when it really crisps up, so don't skip this step!).